Table of Contents

-Prebiotics are fiber, meaning that it’s various types of non-digestible food ingredients that nourish the probiotic bacteria that is found naturally in your dog's gut and intestine.
+This means these various non-digestible food ingredients nourish the probiotic bacteria found naturally in your dog's gut and intestine.

-Prebiotics also stimulate the growth and activity of a number of bacteria in your dog's colon and improves your pet's overall health in many ways (meta-review study).
+Prebiotics also stimulate the growth and activity of many bacteria in your dog's colon and improve your pet's overall health (meta-review study).

 2. Prebiotics are Found in Dog Foods

 Studies show that dogs fed prebiotics regularly are less likely to get diarrhea caused by the overgrowth of harmful bacteria (study).

 3. Prebiotics and Probiotics Go Together

 It's important to note that probiotics and prebiotics for dogs form a perfect couple when it comes to improving your canine's digestive system and overall health.

 4. Prebiotics Survive Better

 Where probiotics are fragile and easily destroyed in your dog's gut, prebiotics are much sturdier because they're not actually live organisms with a set of requirements to survive.

 This is why many veterinarians often recommend using both probiotics and prebiotics for dogs to ensure maximum benefit.

 5. Pairing Prebiotics Can Be Difficult

-One of the downsides of probiotic supplementation with prebiotics for dogs is that every pet's digestive tract is completely unique and it is a delicate and finely balanced environment.
+One of the downsides of probiotic supplementation with prebiotics for dogs is that every pet's digestive tract is entirely unique and has a delicate and finely balanced environment.

-The reason I mention this is because while there's a lot of praise for giving probiotics and pairing them with prebiotics for dogs, we must still remain somewhat skeptical until better evidence emerges.
+I mention this because while there's a lot of praise for giving probiotics and pairing them with prebiotics for dogs, we must remain somewhat skeptical until better evidence emerges.

 6. Prebiotics Aren't Always Beneficial

-Based on one meta-review study where evidence for the use of prebiotics for dogs was examined, it's clear that we still don't understand the use of this supplement in pets well enough (study).
+Based on one meta-review study on the use of prebiotics for dogs, it's clear that we still don't understand the use of this supplement in pets well enough (study).

 In particular, prebiotics can be a bad idea for dogs with gastric intestinal issues.

-Vets say many pets today have conditions like IBD, IBS, leaky gut, small intestinal bacterial overgrowth (SIBO) and other issues.
+Vets say many pets today have conditions like IBD, IBS, leaky gut, small intestinal bacterial overgrowth (SIBO), and other issues.

-Prebiotics are technically fiber because they are non-digestible, but they also can be classified as a carbohydrate or a type of complex sugar.
+Prebiotics are technically fiber because they are non-digestible.
+Still, they also can be classified as a carbohydrate or a type of complex sugar.

 “Since prebiotics are sugar and sugar feeds yeast and other opportunistic pathogens in the small intestine, pets with yeasty guts can get much sicker from ingesting prebiotics.”

-This is based on theory and we haven't seen evidence proving one way or the other, but it would make sense.
+This is based on theory, and we haven't seen evidence proving one way or the other, but it would make sense.

-My dog won't eat prebiotic-rich foods…
+My dog won't eat prebiotic-rich foods.
+What should I do?

-Prebiotic-rich foods that are high in fiber may not be every pooch’s favorite snack.
-Not only do many dogs find these foods unappetizing, they are also hard to come by in the average grocery store.
-Those who are, however, lucky enough to easily find it and their dogs enjoy eating it.
+Prebiotic-rich foods high in fiber may not be every pup's favorite snack.
+Not only do many dogs find these foods unappetizing, but they are also hard to come by in the average grocery store.
+The amount needed to satisfy the daily requirements is usually too high for those who are lucky enough to easily find it and their dogs enjoy eating it.

 One all-natural plant-based prebiotic supplement can make your life easier.

-You should consult a veterinarian and read customer reviews to see what's a good fit for your pooch and which ones contain the highest amount of prebiotics without any unnecessary fillers.
+You should consult a veterinarian and read customer reviews to see what's a good fit for your pup and which ones contain the highest amount of prebiotics without any unnecessary fillers.